In my roughly three years as a developer, one pattern of events kept popping up:

 If none of the above tricks work for me, I'm literally and figuratively banging my head on the desk.
 At that point trying anything else is pointless.
 I take a walk outside and think about anything else.
 Distractions give the subconscious mind time to work problems out.

-There's been many times I take a walk, sit back at my desk, look at the problem, and the solution hits me out of nowhere.
+There have been many times I take a walk, sit back at my desk, look at the problem, and the solution hits me out of nowhere.
 So don't let people tell you work breaks can't be productive.

 If all else fails, going into a rage and punching the computer makes the problem go away for a little while.
 It's worth it for a little while.
 Then it's not worth it for a long, long time.